constructorlabs/react-cinema/README.md

 - [ ] Make the favourites list sortable.
 Add up and down buttons to your favourites which on click will move the result in relevant in your list

 - [ ] Save favourites locally using either `cookies` or `localStorage` so that favourites persist in browser after refresh

-## Support

-* Ask lots of questions on Slack
-* Don't spend more than 20 mins stuck on any part
-* Help your classmates if you know the answers to their questions
-* Katia and myself will be available if you a more detailed explanation of any material

 ## Objectives